 Below you can find the Best AMD Radeon settings with explanations and suggestions for each setting so you can tweak them to your needs.

-Here is a video I’ve made with the best AMD Radeon Settings if you prefer watching to reading, but I suggest you do both since this post is more up-to-date.
+Here is a video I’ve made with the best AMD adrenalin settings if you prefer watching to reading, but I suggest you do both since this post is more up-to-date.

 Before optimizing our AMD Radeon settings, ensure you have the latest GPU drivers installed on your computer.